Exploring Languages

 point-free styles, plumbing, function pipeline, lambda expression,

-application operator $
+application operator $, eager

-evaluation operators seq
+evaluation operators seq and $!,

 head-normal form.